TiVo/xperi-splunk-resources/conf/25/PLA1100/Disposable_Indexers/README.md

 actual search and anisble play information we use to find and terminate indexer candidates.

+While we use this tool internally, and it works for us, as always, you should review the code before deploying it to your internal systems.

 ### Search
 This search is run nightly for the purposes of locating candidate indexers for termination.
 Our indexers our named `ssidxXX`, where `XX` is an index starting at 01.